scaffold-eth/se-2-challenges/README.md

 ## Checkpoint 1: 📝 Configure Owners 🖋

-🔏 The first step for a multisig wallet is to configure the owners, who will be able to propose, sign and execute transactions.
+🔏 The first step for this multisig wallet is to configure the owners, who will be able to propose, sign and execute transactions.

 🏗️ This is done in the constructor of the contract, where you can pass in an array of addresses that will be the signers of the wallet, and a number of signatures required to execute a transaction.

 > 🛠️ Modify the contract constructor arguments at the deploy script `00_deploy_meta_multisig_wallet.ts` in `packages/hardhat/deploy`.
-In our case we will just set the first signer as the frontend account.
+Just set the first signer using your frontend address.

-> 🔄 Will need to run `yarn deploy --reset` to deploy a fresh contract with your first signer configured.
+> 🔄 Will need to run `yarn deploy --reset` to deploy a fresh contract with the first signer configured.

 You can set the rest of the signers in the frontend, using the "Owners" tab:

 ![multisig-1](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/bc65bf00-93de-4f24-b42b-c78596cd54e0)

-In this tab you can start your transaction proposal to either add or remove Owners.
+In this tab you can start your transaction proposal to either add or remove owners.

-> 📝 Fill the form and click on "CREATE TX".
+> 📝 Fill the form and click on "Create Tx".

 ![multisig-2](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/a74bb0c9-62de-4a12-932a-a5498bf12ecb)

-This will take you to a populated transaction "Create" page:
+This will take you to a populated transaction at "Create" page:

 ![multisig-3](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/5d4adfb8-66a6-49bb-b72c-3b4062f8e804)

-> Create & sign the new transaction, clicking in the "CREATE" button:
+> Create & sign the new transaction, clicking in the "Create" button:

 ![multisig-4](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/f8ef3f85-c543-468f-a008-6c4c8b9cf20a)